We Asked 8 Photographers To Document Their Go-To Pantry Staples

 Advertisement

-In honor of humble pantry products everywhere, we asked eight photographers to capture their favorite staples in action, and to tell us why they love them and what they make with them.
+In honour of humble pantry products everywhere, we asked eight photographers to capture their favourite staples in action, and to tell us why they love them and what they make with them.
 From versatile anchovies to dish-defining full-fat coconut milk, here's what these creatives always have on their shelves.

 Why are anchovies your ultimate go-to?